• English

 Other relatives may only be granted a residence permit in exceptional cases.

-Briefly, the following applies if you wish to move to Sweden to live with a relative, if you and/or your relative are citizens of the EU/EEA and if you intend to stay for longer than three months.
-It is important to note that Swedish citizens living in Sweden are in this regard not normally considered EU/EEA citizens .
+The following information applies if you wish to move to Sweden to live with a relative if you and/or your relative are citizens of the EU/EEA.
+It is important to note that Swedish citizens living in Sweden are usually not considered as EU/EEA citizens in this regard.

-• If you are an EU/EEA citizen, but you family who is living and supporting you in Sweden is not, you may have to apply for a residence permit at the Swedish Migration Agency.
-For more information about these rules please visit the Swedish Migration Agency's website.
+• If you are an EU/EEA citizen, but your family who is living and supporting you in Sweden is not, you may have to apply for a residence permit at the Swedish Migration Agency (Swedish Migration Agency's website).

-• If you are not an EU/EEA citizen but your relative is (although not a Swedish citizen), you have to apply for a residence card at the Swedish Migration Agency.
-If you fulfill the requirements you can apply for the residence card in Sweden and wait for the decision in Sweden.
-If you need a visa to travel to Sweden, you can apply for a visa att the Embassy of Sweden.
-If you prefer, you can also apply for a residence card, at the Embassy of Sweden.
+• If you are not an EU/EEA citizen but your relative is (although not a Swedish citizen), you must apply for a residence card at the Swedish Migration Agency.
+If you fulfil the requirements, you can apply for the residence card and wait for the decision in Sweden.
+If you need a visa to travel to Sweden, you can apply for a visa at the Embassy.
 All the information about this can be found at the Swedish Migration Agency's website.